ItalyPaleAle/dapr-proposals/0002-RCBS-Crypto-building-block.md

 In the Dapr gRPC APIs, we are extending the `runtime.v1.Dapr` service to add new methods:

+> Note: APIs will have "Alpha1" added while in preview

 ```proto
 // (Existing Dapr service)
 service Dapr {